-Serve alongside a helping of peri peri chicken livers to help mop up the juices.
+Serve with a dish of spicy peri peri chicken livers to help mop up the juices.

-Top with a fried egg and a rasher of bacon and plenty of black pepper.
+Top with a fried egg and a rasher of bacon for a breakfast with a differece.

-Mix 100g grated cheese into the basic mixture and serve with a slice of ham or chicken and bacon skewers
+Make cheesy waffles by mixing 100g grated cheese into the basic mixture.
+Serve with a slice of ham or chicken and bacon skewers

 Add 1 cup of grated potato and 1/2 cup grated onion to the basic mixture for quick and easy hash-browns.